docker-saigon/docker-saigon-k8s/setup-DigitalOcean/README.md

 [From DO CoreOS troubleshooting guide](https://www.digitalocean.com/community/tutorials/how-to-troubleshoot-common-issues-with-your-coreos-servers#checking-for-access-to-the-metadata-service): The actual cloud-config file that is given when the CoreOS server is created with DigitalOcean is stored using a metadata service.
 The Meta Data service lives in CIDR `196.254.0.0/16` which is routed through `eth0`.

-From within your host machine, type:
+From within your host machine play with the metadata service by typing:

 ```console
 $ curl -L 169.254.169.254/metadata/v1